microsoft/jojen/readme.md

 Jojens goals are to:
  - Mostly match the Joi API with very few inconsistencies (see [compatibility](https://github.com/WatchBeam/jojen/blob/master/compatibility.md))
  - Fixes the inconsistent parts of Joi (again, see [compatibility](https://github.com/WatchBeam/jojen/blob/master/compatibility.md))
- - Perform reasonably well (currently ~5.2x the speed of Joi) in a reasonably small package (currently 13.5 KB)
+ - Perform reasonably well (at least 18x faster than Joi in all cases, see [bench output](https://github.com/WatchBeam/jojen/blob/master/bench.txt)) in a reasonably small package (currently 13.5 KB)
  - Support browsers, user-defined validations, and internationalisation.

-In its current state, Jojen is very much a work in progress.
-The foundation is there, and we'll be adding more features and validations in the coming weeks.